dskinnion/vscode-settings/README.md

 With its Copilot integration and a marketplace full of extensions, we recommend using **Visual Studio Code (VSCode)** for your coding IDE.
 It is especially useful if you are in academia, and need to write in R[^1], Python, LaTeX, etc.

+Here' we'll teach you how to download VSCode, as well as the extensions, settings, and shortcuts that we like to make this a more robust text editor.
+Of course, you may not have the same preferences!
+Once you have these downloaded, you can customize your VSCode with the extensions, settings, and shortcuts that you like.
+We'd love to hear feedback from you and incorporate your suggestions into our recommended profile![^2]

 ## Table of Contents
 1. Instructions for Downloading VSCode
 2. Importing Our Recommended Profile